LorenzoTarricone/TranscriptomiC/report/report_8_1_23.md

 Clémence Mottez: I did lots of research on the David data base.
 This is useful for the next step of our project: the study of the biological processes.
 This was important to start to work on it since a lot of work needs to be done on that, and it is not possible without research.
 I tried to understand how this database works, without much information unfortunately.
 I tried to figure out how we can do an API call from a list of gene, and have access to the biological processes linked to these genes.
 Unfortunately again, a key functionality of this data base that we need didn't work.
 Thus I searched for another way to do it.
 I finally found another database: the gene onthology (GO) database that could work.

+Lorenzo Tarricone: Fine tuned all the methods needed for the two kinds of analysis that can be implemented.
+A complete description of the algorithm for the colocalization table and the biological process identifier table are available on the R&D branch.
+Designed the how the user interface for the final product needs to be and shared it with the frontend team.
+I also made some literature search and provided everyone with a database from 10X genomics with some open access data.
+The only problem is that not everything we need is there, in particular the table with the location of the beams is missing

 ### Database
 Members: